Gopal-Khadka/GameHub2/README.md

 ## Building Platform Selector

 We will create a dropdown list of platform of the games.
 Based on the selected platform, we will render the games to the user.

+## Showing Games based on Platforms

+We need to make use of the dropdown list to show games based on the platforms selected.
+The RAWG api allows us to specify the platform while requesting for the games.
+Platform's id can be used to specify the platform when fetching games.

+Then we simply need to use `selectedPlatform()` state to keep track of the selected platform.
+The game cards will be re-rendered with new games.